 I bought a set of three eBags Packing Cubes, small, medium and large.
 The small one takes all of our electrical leads and chargers, I love that it’s tough enough to cope with all the pointy metal bits.
 The small sizes would also be great for underwear or the kids’ toys.
 My pack has built-in pockets for underwear, if it didn’t, I’d buy more small packing cubes.
 The medium one takes all of my tops and shirts and the large one holds a load of spare winter clothes and gear.

 The big one is too big for my 60L pack, really, it’s in The Chef’s big back pack (90L).
 When you’re trying to pack a backpack you don’t want everything in packing cubes, you need a few loose clothes to shove into corners and pack around hard items.
+See the packing cubes we own here, but these days there are loads of other colours and designs.

 I love them so much we have four.
 They are so much easier to wash and dry than a normal towel.
 You can get a really big one that wraps right around which is a lot nicer to use than a clingy sarong after a shower and they’re much more durable.
-Not every guest house will provide towels, most hostels don’t.
+Not every guest house will provide towels, many hostels don’t.

 Hats and a scarf